Fenco-Han/ParallelChat/README_EN.md

 ## Notes

-- Google account login is unavailable: Google sign‑in is restricted in Electron apps and is currently not supported.
+- Gemini is supported for sign‑in and use.
-- For Qwen, GPT, Grok, Claude: use non‑Google accounts; for Gemini there is currently no viable login method.
 - Uses the latest capabilities directly from each official website; no keys or extra fees required.

 ---